General Information

 WHICH SPECIES ARE CONSIDERED INVASIVE?

-There is presently no single list of invasive plant species for BC, although many invasive plant councils in BC have identified the top invaders in their region.
-However, at E-Flora BC we have compiled a list of invasive, alien and noxious weeds for the province, and this information is provided on the atlas page for each species.
-Click here to view the list.
-Species on this list have been identified by various BC agencies and groups as invasive species, noxious species, and problematic alien species.
-Because new and potentially invasive species continue to arrive in BC, this list will be continuously updated, and we also provide a working list of species that experts feel should be prohibited in British Columbia.
-These include species that have already arrived here, and species that have not yet arrived, but would be significant threats if they move into the province.
+Because new and potentially invasive species continue to arrive in BC, this list will be continuously updated.
+We also provide a working list of species that experts feel should be prohibited in British Columbia.
+These include species that have already arrived here, and species that have not yet arrived, but would be significant threats if they moved into the province.

 Giant Hogweed/Giant Cow Parsnip (Heracleum mantegazzianum) is an alien